 Qualcomm Technologies, Inc. announced today their new platform, the Qualcomm Robotics RB3 Platform.
-The new platform will help manufacturers and developers to create the next generation of advanced consumer, enterprise and industrial robotics products.
+The new platform will help manufacturers and developers to create the next generation of advanced consumer, enterprise, and industrial robotics products.
 The Robotics platform is based on the Qualcomm SDA/SDM845 system-on-chip.

-The platform aims at binding together key capabilities such as high-performance heterogeneous computing, 4G/LTE connectivity, a Qualcomm AI Engine for on-device machine learning and computer vision, hi-fidelity sensor processing for perception, odometry for localization, mapping, and navigation, vault-like security, and Wi-Fi connectivity.
+The platform aims at binding together key capabilities such as high-performance heterogeneous computing, 4G/LTE connectivity, a Qualcomm AI Engine for on-device machine learning and computer vision, hi-fidelity sensor processing for perception, and odometry for localization, mapping, and navigation, vault-like security, and Wi-Fi connectivity.

 Our technologies are at the heart of a wide array of robotics products available today, from companion robots including Anki Vector, Elli Q and Sony Aibo, to multimedia robots like Cerevo Tripon and Keecker, to labor-saving machines such as robotic vacuum cleaners from iRobot, Ecovacs, and Panasonic.
 With the Qualcomm Robotics RB3 Platform, we aim to bring our cutting-edge AI, edge compute and connectivity technologies into the hands of many more robotics innovators to help spur the fast development and commercialization of a new generation of useful and intelligent robots in agriculture, consumer, delivery, inspection, service, smart manufacturing/Industry 4.0, warehousing and logistics, and other applications. -Dev Singh, the director of business development and head of autonomous robotics, drones and intelligent machines at Qualcomm Technologies, Inc.

-The platform supports Linux and Robot Operating System, provides support for the Qualcomm Neural Processing software development kit (SDK) for advanced on-device AI, the Qualcomm Computer Vision Suite, the Qualcomm Hexagon DSP SDK, and Amazon’s AWS RoboMaker, with plans for Ubuntu Linux support.
+The platform supports Linux and Robot Operating System, and provides support for the Qualcomm Neural Processing software development kit (SDK) for advanced on-device AI, the Qualcomm Computer Vision Suite, and the Qualcomm Hexagon DSP SDK, and Amazon’s AWS RoboMaker, with plans for Ubuntu Linux support.

-The development kit also includes the DragonBoard 845c development board, a connectivity board, an image camera for superb hi-res photo, 4K video capture and AI-assisted detection and recognition of people and objects, a tracking camera for path planning and obstacle avoidance using visual simultaneous localization and mapping (vSLAM), a stereo camera for navigation; and a time-of-flight camera for people, gesture and object detection even in low light conditions.
+The development kit also includes the DragonBoard 845c development board, a connectivity board, an image camera for a superb hi-res photo, 4K video capture and AI-assisted detection and recognition of people and objects, a tracking camera for path planning and obstacle avoidance using visual simultaneous localization and mapping (slam), a stereo camera for navigation; and a time-of-flight camera for people, gesture and object detection even in low light conditions.